Armed Conflict Courts & Litigation Criminal Justice & the Rule of Law Terrorism & Extremism

 Both sides agree that the summaries of the statements contain information critical to Nashiri’s case.
 During oral argument, Nashiri’s defense described the 302s as “contain[ing] multiple inculpatory statements [Hamdan] attributes to Mr. al Nashiri,” and “observations of Mr. al Nashiri using explosives at some point.”
 The defense also stated that the summaries “potentially tie Mr. al Nashiri into the conspiracy as early as 1996,” for which Nashiri is charged under 10 U.S.C. § 950t(29), the military commissions conspiracy law.
 This charge carries with it the possibility of capital punishment, which Nashiri is facing.

 The rules for admitting hearsay evidence at military commissions trials are unsurprisingly laxer than the rules that apply in normal criminal trials.
 Hearsay must meet the requirements under M.C.R.E.
 304 (a)(3)—a rule of the military commissions that allows “[s]tatements from persons other than the accused allegedly produced by coercion” under three conditions.
-Those conditions are: (A) that the military judge needs to be convinced that the statement is reliable and has sufficient probative value; (B) that the interests of justice would be served by admitting the hearsay statement; and (C) that the statement was not obtained through torture, or through cruel, inhuman, degrading treatment as defined by the Detainee Treatment Act, codified at 42 U.S.C. § 2000dd(d)
+Those conditions are (a) that the military judge needs to be convinced that the statement is reliable and has sufficient probative value; (b) that the interests of justice would be served by admitting the hearsay statement; and (c) that the statement was not obtained through torture, or through cruel, inhuman, degrading treatment as defined by the Detainee Treatment Act, codified at 42 U.S.C. § 2000dd(d)

-Another statute, 10 U.S.C.
-Section 948r(a), prohibits the introduction of any statement that does not meet this third prong.
+Another statute, 10 U.S.C. § 948r(a), prohibits the introduction of any statement that does not meet this third prong.
 It is under this law, and under the Due Process Clause of the Fifth Amendment of the Constitution, that the defense moved to prevent the government from using Hamdan’s statements in its case against Nashiri.

 The government’s October 2022 motion (AE481K) defending its use of Hamdan’s alleged statements is still unavailable for viewing on the Military Commissions’ website.
 But at oral argument on April 4, Lt.
 Col. James Garrett told Military Judge Col. Matthew S. Fitzgerald, who took over the case in November 2023, that the statements meet the three conditions.
 Garrett argued that Hamdan was not subjected to “torture, cruel, inhuman, or degrading treatment,” either while he was in U.S. custody overseas or after he was moved to Guantanamo, and that the defense needs to credibly show that Hamdan was subjected to this treatment to get the statements suppressed.

 Garrett pointed to testimony that the Nashiri military commission previously heard from Lt.
 Col. (Ret.)
-Hank Smith, Special Agent Ali Soufan, Special Agent George Crouch, Special Agent Ammar Barghouty, Anthony Cardon, and Mark Fallon to counter the claim that Hamdan’s statements were a result of torture.
+Hank Smith, Special Agent Soufan, Special Agent Crouch, Special Agent Barghouty, Anthony Cardon, and Mark Fallon to counter the claim that Hamdan’s statements were a result of torture.
 According to Garrett, Smith—who was responsible for Hamdan’s safety—testified that he was a part of a group that took orders from Central Command, not from the separate forces at Guantanamo, and that Hamdan was not subjected to “abuse” while in his custody.
 Garrett said that agents Soufan, Crouch, and Barghouty “did not coerce Mr. Hamdan in any fashion,” and that the military judge should look to the government’s written brief and ancillary materials to support the contention that “[t]here’s no evidence that Hamdan’s prior time in custody influenced Hamdan’s later cooperation with Agents Barghouty, Crouch, and Soufan.”
 According to Garrett, Fallon testified that enhanced interrogations did not begin until November 2002, after the alleged statements in question had already been given.

 Garrett asserted during oral argument that Nashiri’s defense “failed at every turn” to link Hamdan’s treatment to torture.
 He characterized Hamdan’s statements as having been derived from “traditional rapport-based interview techniques.”
 Garrett made these arguments to support the government’s position that the statements in question satisfy the relevant standard under M.C.R.E.
-304 (a)(3)(C) and 10 U.S.C.
-Section 948r(a)—that the statement was not obtained through torture or cruel, inhuman, or degrading treatment.
+304 (a)(3)(C) and 10 U.S.C. § 948r(a)—that the statement was not obtained through torture or cruel, inhuman, or degrading treatment.

 To reinforce its position that Hamdan had not been tortured and that his alleged statements are thus not tainted by torture, the government pointed to the fact that the same statements were admitted during Hamdan’s own trial and used against him back then.